promregator/promregator/docs/config.md

 Configures the way how the promregator shall expose its own-generated metrics via the endpoints `/metrics` and `/promregatorMetrics`.

 #### Option "promregator.metrics.auth" (optional)
 Specifies the way how authentication shall be verified, if a request reaches the endpoint `/promregatorMetrics`.
-Note that the authentication verification of `/metrics` is controlled by `promregator.endpoint.auth`.
 Valid values for this option are:

 * *NONE*: no authentication verification is required (default)
 * *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
 Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.